joshpierro/self-driving-car/p3/writeup_report.md

 ```sh
 python drive.py
 ```
-I did my work in a pycharm project, so that can be used to launch the drive.py script as well.
+I did my work in the pycharm IDE, so pycharm can be used to launch the drive.py script as well.
+Simply pull the repo, open the simulator in autonomous mode and execute drive.py.

 ####3.
 Model/Pipeline - Utils functions